loopstick/ArduinoTutorial/README.md

 ### How to use Arduino to turn something ON and OFF
 How does the program (sketch) do this? (all described in the [Blink tutorial](http://arduino.cc/en/Tutorial/Blink))

+Use the code below rather than the Arduino tutorial code included in File > Examples.
+(The new version of Blink uses a helpful pointer to BUILTIN_LED, which makes part of the following explanation more difficult)

 ```cpp
 /*
   Blink